dedenuola/airoute_mlops/README.md

 - ✅ **PM₂.₅ model** (LightGBM) pulled from MLflow Model Registry at request time.
 - ✅ **Prediction logs** written as CSV (quick demo artifact you can plot later).

 > This is deliberately a thin, end-to-end vertical slice.
 It’s enough to review, demo live, and extend.
+This slice demonstrates PM₂.₅ only.
+The same pipeline extends easily to NO₂ and O₃; those are planned next steps.

 ---